Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Wet

 We’ve got another Pleasure-Way Class B on the list but this time it’s the Ascent TS coming in at only 19′ 5″.
-So if you’re looking for one of the smallest RVs you can find that still has a bathroom…this might be the one.
+So if you’re looking for one of the smallest driveable RVs with a shower and toilet, this might be the perfect fit.
+I particularly like the Mercedes Benz chassis of this rig, and it includes many of the same features as the larger Plateau, just in smaller forms.

 It’s also packed with all the things that make a Pleasure-Way rig great.
-That includes a memory foam bed that’s actually comfortable and a very clever swivel table in the back of the cab.
-My big concern when I see a table like that is durability because given my gracefulness it’s guaranteed that I’m going to be banging into that table regularly.
-But I’ve geeked out with some Pleasure-Way owners at a few campsites this spring and they’ve got nothing but good things to say!
+This includes a memory foam bed that’s actually comfortable and a very clever swivel table in the back of the cab, ideal for working on the road.
+My big concern when I see a table like that is durability because given my gracefulness it’s guaranteed I’m going to be banging into the table regularly!

-This tiny rig also features a wet bath behind the driver’s side seat.
-The bathroom has a warm laminate that matches the rest of the coach which while it’s a small detail I really appreciate it.
-Too often wet baths feel more like decontamination chambers in some kind of sci-fi thriller and less like an actual bathroom in your home (on wheels).
-But I think Pleasure-Way is really on the right track when they consistently add some life to their small bathrooms.
+Too often wet baths feel more like decontamination chambers in some kind of sci-fi thriller and less like an actual bathroom in a home (on wheels).
+But I think Pleasure-Way is really on the right track when they consistently add some life to their small bathrooms, and this rig is definitely on track for being a small RV with a comfortable bathroom with a shower and toilet.

 You can see the shower and toilet inside this Class B here:

 But like with all things, you get what you pay for and the Ascent is no different.
-With an MSRP of $144,755 USD, it’s not the most inexpensive RV on the market but it’s also not the most expensive.
-If you need a compact rig that can easily navigate urban areas but don’t want to give up a shower and toilet this is a great rig.
-But if you’re willing to go bigger you might want to look at Class C options will still have a shower and toilet but also more room at a lower price.
+With an MSRP of $144,755 USD, it’s not the cheapest RV with a bathroom, but it’s also not the most expensive.
+If you need a compact rig able to easily navigate urban areas but don’t want to give up a shower and toilet, this is a great rig.

 4. Airstream Interstate 19